 There is strength in vulnerability.
 It takes courage and leadership to show vulnerability, but people will respond to it.
 Tell your authentic story.
 If you’re a business, tell your people’s stories, tell your customers’ stories.
 “You’re the only person I know who has been made redundant, taken a year off work and despite not having a job, ended up looking more successful than before,” a friend told me in recent years.
 Of course she says that, she’s a good friend, and I love her for it.
 But there’s a universal truth here about the strength in revealing vulnerability, in sharing our authentic selves, particularly in a world where trust is reaching new lows and fake news abounds.
 Here’s something else that’s interesting.
 Telling those stories had a positive impact on me too.
 I felt more accomplished, more empowered and more content by the end of my time off.
 I remember thinking that if I could bottle the essence of that feeling, it would sell.
 Of course there’s a more practical way to share it, through working with my clients.

 Never lose sight of what’s most important.
 When you strip away the job titles, the strategies and plans, the projects, the day-to-day delivery and all the window-dressing of your business life, you’re left with only a few things.
-Your integrity, your sense of self-worth, your family and friends, and your gratitude for life, and the people, experiences and world around you.
+Your integrity, your sense of purpose and self-worth, your family and friends, your gratitude for, and contribution to life and the people, experiences and world around you.
 These things are actually what’s most important – regardless of who you are or where you work.
 This is something to keep in mind when you’re going through difficult change or managing an issue in your career or business.

 Get outside your comfort zone.
 Sometimes you need to make a break from the past and embrace change and uncertainty to experience the greatest creativity, learning and innovation.
 I had forgotten how much I loved photography and I rediscovered that passion during my break as part of a mindful practice in appreciating the world around me every day.
 Coupled with the rising trend in visual communication, this led to me to study graphic design and I’ve since produced a number of books.
 This learning and growth was set in motion by spending time in uncertainty.
 These are valuable insights into the management of change.